Grumbel/rfactortools/README.md

 ### `masunpack.py`

-Allows you to unpack a `.mas` file or lists its content.
+Allows you to unpack a `.mas` file or list its content.

 ### `maspack.py`